Pscale 360 - Help File

 You agree that you may not and shall not and that if applicable, the Employer may not and shall not (a) modify or create derivative works based upon the Software; (b) decompile, disassemble, or reverse engineer the Software in whole or in part; (c) defeat, disable, or circumvent any protection mechanism related to the Software; (d) use the Software or any parts of it to develop a product directly competing with the Software.

-Pscale360 was developed mostly using the Firefox Browser Version 24 and then tested on various versions of IE, Chrome, Safari, and Opera on Macs and Win XP, 7 and 8.
+Pscale360 was developed mostly using the Firefox Browser Version 24 in 2013/14 and then tested on various versions of Chrome, Safari, and Opera on Macs and Win XP, 7, 8, and 10.
 The main computer used for development was a 10 old CPU with Windows XP Service Pack 3.
-The following Minimum Versions work fine on desktop computers: Internet Explorer 9 and up (8 is painfully slow and 10 is recommended), Safari 3.04 and up, Firefox 5 and up, and Google Chrome (lowest versions tested was 1/4/14 version 31.0).
+Currently (2021), the following Browsers work fine on desktop and laptop computers: Firefox, Chrome, Opera, Safari, and Brave.
+We managed to get Edge in Win 10 to work but seem to recall that it is stubborn with loading files.
 Our personal preference is Firefox or Chrome.
+Firefox has a great screen grab feature for copying and then printing graphs from whatever image program you have.

 Tablets and Smartphones: Android devices should have Android version 4.0 or higher though I did manage to get Pscale360 running on a Galaxy Tab2 version 2.2 with the Opera Light Browser.
 Iphones or Ipads should have IOS 4 or above.
 We have not tested older IOS versions.

 Pscale 360 can be run from the internet but we encourage all users to download the distributions and burn them to a CD for backup.
 It is also recommended that you install Pscale "locally" on your desktop or laptop computer.
-Pscale is comprised of one folder named pscale360 which contains html, jpg, .js, and .txt files.
+Pscale is comprised of one folder named pscale360 which contains .html, .jpg, .js (text file), .psf (pscale setup file is a text file) and .txt files.
 If you work locally on your computer you can save your scale.txt files in the same folder.
 You can also just copy this folder to a USB drive or CD to move to a different computer.
 The default install folder name is pscale360

 If you have a username and password you can access everything from the following link: